jakob-r/mbo_asd/response_to_the_reviewers.md

 --> can I remove (effect: paper2, n_treat = 1000)?
 While we agree, that for (effect: sigmoid, n_treat = 2000) Grid small has an advantage over BO, and changed the text accordingly, we don't see that advantage for (effect: paper, n_treat = 1000).
 Here, the median of both methods lays within the box of the other method so we cannot say that one mehtod has an advantage over the other.
+Thanks for bringing that up.
+We revised the list of cases where Grid Small is in advantage.

 > p.
 12: It says: “For example, for scenario effect: sigmoid, n_treat = 1000 Grid is superior to BO, but the difference is smaller than 0.25%.”
 This isn’t true for n_treat = 1000 where the difference between Grid and BO is around 2%, but rather for n_treat = 2000.